anh1410/anagha-portfolio/README.md

 ## why this exists

 mostly because recruiters were going to look at a resume PDF anyway, and I'd rather they land somewhere that feels like me — a little extra, a little glowy, held together by genuine effort instead of a template.

-if you're reading this and want to talk about any of the projects above (or just want to tell me the color palette is unhinged), my inbox is open. ✦